How Getting A Hysterectomy Improved My Life

 “You have to find other zones that create those pleasurable sensations,” she says.
 “With age and reduced hormones, we know for example that the clitoris needs more intense stimulation.
 You also have to adapt and expand your definition of sexuality.
 It’s not just about intercourse.
 Your body can still give you pleasure.”

-I took her advice to heart and my husband and I have fully enjoyed rediscovering my body.
+I took her advice to heart and Dan and I fully enjoyed rediscovering my body.

 Taking control of my body and health